Request for Applications

 Budgets may not include funding for salaries, fringe, or travel outside Minnesota.

 Applications must be no longer than 8 pages and utilize 1-inch, standard margins and 12-point Cambria font.
-Applications must be submitted as a single PDF by Noon on Tuesday, January 21, 2020 utilizing the following Google form.
+Applications must be submitted as a single PDF by Noon on Tuesday, January 21, 2020 utilizing the following form.
 Applications must include the following components: